Desdaemon/desdaemon.github.io/_posts/2023-11-22-making-typescript-work-for-you-and-your-day-job.md

 Gui, Add, Slider, x22 y159 w210 h30 ToolTip +Range1-30 vR_RefreshDelay, %R_RefreshDelay%
 ```

-With introductions out of the way, let's get into the meat of this blog: enhancing dynamic Javascript
+With introductions out of the way, let's get into the meat of this article: enhancing dynamic Javascript
 codebases with Typescript.
 You know how the saying goes,
 "all happy families are similar, but each unhappy family is unhappy in its own way", and it rings true even here.